Credential Automation: Issuance Emails, Expiry Reminders & Auto-Expiry

 expiry_reminder_daysbefore the expiry date.
 If that date already passed, the reminder will not fire again. - Days setting — go to Settings → Notifications and confirm the days setting is what you expect.

-- Certificate override — in the certificate dialog, is the expiry reminder checkbox explicitly Unchecked?
+- Credential override — in the credential dialog, is the expiry reminder checkbox explicitly Unchecked?

 Check: